Miah1k/git-intro-activity/activity.md

 4. What does `git add .` do?
 What do you think `.` means?

     ```
+    it stages all changes to be in the next commit
     ```

 5. What does `git commit` (without -m) do?

     ```
+    opens the text editor for git
     ```

 6. If you want to write a more detailed commit message (which is good practice) what command would you use?

     ```
+    git commit
     ```

 7. What does `git log` do?

     ```
+    gets commit history
     ```